 The legend says that the small towns placed on the top of the hills in Istria were built by giants.
 One of the most beautiful of them is Grožnjan.
-The town that was almost abandon at the middle of the 20th century, was inhabited with artist later on, whom opened their shops here.
+The town that was almost abandoned at the middle of the 20th century was inhabited with artist later on, who opened their shops here.

-A town of the artists should definitly found a place at your list!
+A town of the artists should definitely found a place at your list!